-(The following appeared the Concord Monitor in February):
+(The following was provided by the Concord Monitor in February)

 HOPKINTON – Herbert S. French Jr., of Hopkinton, formerly of Shrewsbury, Mass. and Pine Island, Meredith, died peacefully at Concord Hospital, Concord, with family at his side Wednesday, Feb.
 18, 2015.
 He was born in Weymouth, Mass., the son of the late Herbert S. and Leslie (Greer) French and raised in Weymouth.

 He was predeceased by Marian Elva (South) French his beloved wife of 55 years, whom he married in 1952; and his son, Thomas S. French, MD in 2005.